mycelial/mycelial/docs/Tutorial.md

 # Tutorial

 In this tutorial, we'll setup Mycelial to synchronize data from one SQLite instance to another.

-## Server
+## Mycelial Server

 ### Download and unarchive the server binary for you system.